aperricio/flatpik/README.md

 # FlatPik: the Flatpak App Store for Raspberry Pi

 This is FlatPik.
-It's just a front-end to search and install flatpak apps from Flathub, made for fun.
+It's just a front-end to search and install flatpak apps from Flathub on Raspberry Pi OS, made for fun.
 That, and for those who doesn't like to use terminal.

-It's just a .py file, but it needs modules like Qt5 and requests.
+It's just a .py file (this could change), but it needs modules like Qt5 and requests.
 Install them using pip or apt.
 You can create a virtual environment (venv) too.

 ## Features

 * Install `flatpak` package and add Flathub PPA.
 * aarch64 apps only (no x86_64 apps since they're not supported on Raspberry Pi).
 * Install flatpak apps quickly from the "Install" button.
+Time will depend on package size and needed runtimes.

 ![Captura de FlatpPik](capturas/featured.png)